Jeweller Chow Tai Fook named in price-fixing probe-report

+UPDATE 2-"Cowardly" Tunisian security forces let down beach attack victims -UK inquiry

+* Staff and guests showed "personal courage" during attack (Adds quotes, detail)

-HONG KONG Chow Tai Fook Jewellery Group Ltd (1929.HK), the world's biggest jewellery retailer by market value, is among a number of gold shops being probed for price fixing, the official People's Daily newspaper reported.
+HONG KONG, July 19 Chow Tai Fook Jewellery Group Ltd, the world's biggest jewellery retailer by market value, is among a number of gold shops being probed for price fixing, the official People's Daily newspaper reported.

-Shares of Hong Kong-based Chow Tai Fook and other jewellery stores named in the report, including Chow Sang Sang International Holdings Ltd (0116.HK), fell on the news.
+Shares of Hong Kong-based Chow Tai Fook and other jewellery stores named in the report, including Chow Sang Sang International Holdings Ltd, fell on the news.

 The People's Daily, citing unidentified sources, said China's National Development and Reform Commission was probing price manipulation by some jewellery shops in the commercial capital of Shanghai.